fraterrisus/dragonwars-crack/doc/Board Events.md

 ## 0x10 Dwarf Clan Hall

 > Random cool thing: The invisible wall is index 4, texture `0x7f` and metadata `0xe0=11100000`.
 Usually that texture is also an index into another list, but clearly not that one.
+Maybe `0x7f` is literal, though?

 ### Flags